Second Quarter Update 2023

 Impact Fund Assets Under Management have steadily increased since 2018 with indications that AUM in the impact space will continue to grow.
 The major hurdles to capital deployment remain vehicle alignment to impact objectives.
 Climate, air, energy, and infrastructure will likely remain the top impact categories among the 13 other IRIS+ impact categories.

-Middle Market Outlook: In the U.S., deal activity has recently slowed due to rising interest rates, the effects from the highest inflation in 40 years, and pricing volatility.
-In spite of these factors, deal flow in 2022 was still above pre-pandemic levels with middle market deals counting for 76.5% of all deals in 4Q22.
+Middle Market Outlook: In the U.S., deal activity has recently slowed due to rising interest rates, the effects of the highest inflation in 40 years, and pricing volatility.
+Despite these factors, deal flow in 2022 was still above pre-pandemic levels with middle market deals counting for 76.5% of all deals in 4Q22.
 Looking ahead, inflation is expected to continue its downward trend, rate hikes will abate, and post-pandemic norms will solidify.
 These expectations lead us to believe middle market deal flow will remain strong in 2023, despite higher-interest rates.

 Median multiples declined from 12.1x in 2022 to 11.1x over the last 6-months ending June 30, 2023.
 This decline reflects the higher interest rate lending environment and is evidenced by the lower overall Debt/EBITDA multiples.
 We expect this trend to continue with many PE firms contributing more equity capital and negatively impacting enterprise values.